Industry Analysis & Industry Trends

 Industry Report - Starting a New Business Chapter

 Barriers to entry in the Sports Instructors industry are typically low.
-Instructors are usually able to enter the market by taking a low level coaching course and then seeking a job working for a coaching company.
+Instructors are usually able to enter the market by taking a low level coaching course and then seeking a job working for a coaching company or freelancing.
 Many individuals in this industry work only in a part time capacity in order to complement their full time work or study.
 Most low level coaching courses do not take more than a couple of days and are therefore relatively easy to achieve accreditation.

 Although gaining qualifications and entering the industry is relatively simple, there can be difficulties in finding facilities to use.
 Within individual sports such as tennis and golf, clubs will generally have existing sports instructors and be adverse to hiring new instructors... purchase to read more